 | String |

-url | The URL for the firmware download file | String |
+url | The URL for the firmware download file. | String |

 Sample Request

-POST http://10.30.238.37/api/controls/upgrade/start
+POST https://10.30.238.37/api/controls/upgrade/start

 Sample Response